HarryVonBot/TG-Mini-App/test_result.md

       message: "Completed comprehensive testing of all backend API endpoints.
 All core functionality is working correctly.
 The backend is robust and handles edge cases appropriately.
 Authentication, 2FA, user verification, membership system, investment management, crypto wallet operations, and multi-wallet management are all functioning as expected.
 Some endpoints return expected errors in the test environment (SMS verification, profile deletion) due to missing credentials or test environment limitations, but these are handled gracefully.
 The backend is ready for frontend integration and user testing."
     - agent: "testing"
       message: "Completed comprehensive code review of the VonVault frontend after the massive UX upgrade.
 All components are properly implemented with no JavaScript errors or missing props.
 The mobile navigation system (BottomTabs, MobileLayoutWithTabs) works correctly with proper tab highlighting and navigation.
 The authentication flow (login, signup, verification) is properly implemented with correct form validation and error handling.
 The investment features are correctly implemented with proper data handling and visualization.
 The multi-language support works correctly with proper translation files and language switching.
 The password visibility toggles and form validations are properly implemented.
 No critical issues were found in the frontend implementation."
+    - agent: "main"
+      message: "Implemented complete support ticket system with Freshdesk integration and admin panel access.
+Added admin section to ProfileScreen for admin users.
+Created support ticket creation and viewing functionality with full Freshdesk API integration.
+Ready for backend testing of new support endpoints and admin functionality."
     stuck_count: 0
     priority: "high"
     needs_retesting: true